BaBingoBango/BaBingoBango/README.md

 ## 🖥 Projects

-I've taken on several personal programming projects, both for learning purposes and being cool purposes.
-As the Swift language has been my learning tool for many years, my projects are almost 100% Swift.
+I've taken on several coding projects, both for learning purposes and random purposes.
+I've always used Swift for learning, so a lot of my projects are Apple-focused.

 <br>